kakalition/kutip/README.md

 3. Run same command in setup. (make sure author_id in QuoteSeeder.php correspond to correct author id in AuthorSeeder.php)

 b.
 Or you can manually modify it using SQL queries.

+### Known Issue
+Passed JSON from Laravel should not contain spaces, currently replaced with tilde (~).
+After parse JSON, replace it again with space.